Dreamlone/wasu/README.md

 Competition URL: [Water Supply Forecast Rodeo](https://www.drivendata.org/competitions/group/reclamation-water-supply-forecast/)

+This repository contains all the necessary materials to reproduce the results of the competition.
+This module can also be seen as a sandbox for experimentation

 ## How to use this repository

 This repository contains code both for preparing visualisations